-Cucumber (Cucumis sativus L.) was an economically important family of botanical cucurbitaceae Cucurbitaceae, commonly called cucurbits and gourds. cucumber is a hot plant growing wine and annual crops in the season. the The cucurbital order belongs botanically to the magnoliophyte group, the class magnoliopsida Magnoliopsida. the The edible and economically important part were immature fruit and therefore its potential yield would be affected by its flowering characteristics, particularly its femininity (Tanurdzic & Banks 2004).
+Cucumber (Cucumis sativus L.) was an economically important family of botanical cucurbitaccaea, commonly called cucurbits and gourds. cucumber is a hot plant growing wine and annual crops in the season. the cucurbital order belongs botanically to the magnoliophyte group, the class magnoliopsida. the edible and economically important part were immature fruit and therefore its potential yield would be affected by its flowering characteristics, particularly its femininity (Tanurdzic & Banks, 2004).

-Nowadays, cultivators have developed vermicompost (vc) aqueous extracts which are commonly called vermicompost there are which can improve crop tolerance to disease, plant growth and are much more easily applied to soils and plants (Ingham, 2003). vermicompost vermicompost is much better than traditional thermophilic compost than microbial productivity and development (Edwards, 2004). while microbial organic matter can be biochemically deteriorated in earthworms are significant derivatives to the process, reinforce the substratum and switch biological function (Aira et al., 2002). throughout vermicomposting, nutrients are generated and converted into soluble and available crops (Ndegwa et al., 2001).
+Nowadays, cultivators have developed vermicompost (vc) aqueous extracts which are commonly called vermicompost' there are' which can improve crop tolerance to disease, plant growth and are much more easily applied to soils and plants (Ingham, 2003). vermicompost is much better than traditional thermophilic compost than microbial productivity and development (Edwards, 2004). while microbial organic matter can be biochemically deteriorated, earthworms are significant derivatives to the process, reinforce the substratum and switch biological function (Aira et al., 2002).
+Throughout vermicomposting, nutrients are generated and converted into soluble and available crops (Ndegwa &Thompson, 2001).